luHub/miningSoftwareRepositories/README.txt

 Assignment 1)

 Docs: Contain the Report and Results of Applying a Python Script
-Python: Working Phyton Script to generate CSV Table.
+Python: Working Python Script to generate CSV Table.
 Java: Alpha Version of the data collector.

 Assignment 2)